Vivekanand-R/AI-Product-Framework/README.md

       When does AI actually create product value — and when does it not?

 2. Why This Framework Exists

-Many AI projects fail not because models are weak, but because:

-      The problem is poorly defined

-      Success metrics are unclear

-      AI is used where simpler systems would suffice

-      Trade-offs (cost, latency, risk) are ignored

 This framework helps teams: